Sonali020200/Social-Sense/README.md

 - Populates real-time data into a dynamic dashboard.
 - Features a structured data-flow architecture for efficient data management and visualization.

+### Responsive Design

+- Ensures a seamless user experience across all devices and screen sizes.
+- Optimized for mobile, tablet, and desktop views.

 ## Tech Stack